-What Damages Am I Entitled to Recover?
+What Personal Injury Damages Am I Entitled to Recover?

-What if I Was Partially at Fault?
+What if I Was Partially At Fault in an Accident?

 A common misconception is that the other party must have sufficient insurance in order for you to collect.
-However, in some cases you may be able to get the money you’re entitled to directly from your own insurance company.
+However, in some cases, you may be able to get the money you’re entitled to directly from your own insurance company.
 Our personal injury attorneys have the experience to guide you through this process.

-What If I Was a Passenger in a Car?
+What if I Was a Passenger in a Car?